Snapchat Clone, or How to Make an App Like SnapChat

-Perhaps that's why Snap Inc wants to deal not only with the Snapchat app but also with related products (such as Spectacles: glasses with a built-in camera which are being sold all over America).
+Perhaps that's why Snap Inc wants to deal not only with the Snapchat app but also with related products (such as Spectacles: glasses with a built-in camera that are being sold all over America).

 What is the conclusion?
 It’s rather simple: everyone who wants to succeed in creating a Snapchat clone shouldn't put all his eggs in one basket.
 I.e., don’t limit yourself to just a mobile service.
-Continually expand, do your best to find a new approach to the old issue.
+Continually expand, and do your best to find a new approach to the old issue.

 #3.
 Snap Inc isn’t a small company

-The company employs 1,859 people, 600 of them started their career in Snap Inc in 2016.
+The company employs 1,859 people, 600 of them started their careers in Snap Inc in 2016.
 And Snap Inc has no intention to stop at this.
 Later on, the company would be expanded both through direct hiring and through the purchase of start-ups.